zmalone/chef-web-docs/source/controls-for-compliance/ubuntu/create-a-basic-audit-control/4/_index.md

 [COMMENT] For simplicity, we use the built-in `package` and `service` resources to configure Apache.
 A more robust solution might use the [httpd](https://supermarket.chef.io/cookbooks/httpd) cookbook from Chef Supermarket.

-Now use Test Kitchen apply the `webserver` cookbook locally.
+Now use Test Kitchen to apply the `webserver` cookbook locally.
 This instance is different than the one you used to apply the `audit` cookbook.
 Start by adding this to your webserver's <code class="file-path">.kitchen.yml</code> file.

 ```ruby
 # ~/chef-repo/cookbooks/webserver/.kitchen.yml